If you’re not attracting leads to your business, sooner or later you’re going to have a serious problem.

-The quality of the lead is what really matters.
-There are lots of tactics that you could employ to generate leads faster.
+If you work in content marketing, you know that it’s the quality of the lead that really matters.
+There are a number of tactics that you could employ to generate leads faster.
 But, if they’re not targeted, high-quality leads, you’ll have wasted time and money.

-If you’ve been struggling to position yourself online and to attract the right leads who’ll respond positively to your offer, the step-by-step strategies below will help you succeed.
+If you’re a content marketing professional, struggling to position yourself online and to attract the right leads who’ll respond positively to your offer, the step-by-step strategies below will help you succeed.

 Strategy #1: Turn on the Circle of Leverage

-It’s been said, more than a thousands times, that the right content can drive leads for your business.
+It’s been said, more than a thousand times, that the right content can drive leads for your business.

 But, what if you spend all of your time and resources creating content that you believe in, but you’re still not satisfied with the result?
 You may need some growth hacks to break out of this trap.